 So, it can be useful for rehydrating, hypertrophy (growth of muscles), compensating glycogen and minerals, and it can be a source of nutrients between two series of exercises.

 Pineapple is a good source of enzymes for digesting the protein called bromelain.

 It has been shown that it relieves muscle inflammation, which means it’s good before and after training.

-This tropical fruit is high in bromelain and papain, enzymes that not only help your digestive system with getting the best out of proteins, but they also have anti-inflammatory properties which speed up your muscles recovery after training.
+This tropical fruit is high in bromelain and papain, enzymes that not only help your digestive system with getting the best out of proteins, but they also have anti-inflammatory properties that speed up your muscle’s recovery after training.

 So, these enzymes can help you build muscles, they are good for your digestion, and they are helpful for muscle inflammation.

 All these characteristics make pineapple one of the best ingredients to eat after training.

 Bananas can be a source of resistant starch, which is a functional food fiber with very positive effects on health.